sendevia/AincradMix/README.md

 ### How to open these `.aep` files
 >**Recommended to use Win10**
-> 1. These files were created with Adobe After Effects (CC2018 and above), and other software is not open.
+> 1. These files were created with Adobe After Effects (CC2018 and above), and other software is cannot to open.
 > 2. You **must** have the following plugin, scripts and fonts
 >>##### Plugin
 >>[Saber](https://www.videocopilot.net/blog/2016/03/new-plug-in-saber-now-available-100-free/)